 Transmission is central to disease biology and epidemiology, and the transmission modes of pathogens and parasites are complex and diverse.
-However, there has been limited attention given to how transmission mode evolves, especially in comparison with other evolutionary outcomes of disease interactions such as co-evolution during the infection process [1], the evolution of host-range [2], or the evolution of virulence [3,4].
+However, there has been limited attention given to how transmission mode evolves, especially in comparison with other evolutionary outcomes of disease interactions such as co-evolution during the infection process [1], the evolution of host-range [2,3], or the evolution of virulence ([4,5], see also [6]).
 This review examines major issues and findings relating to the evolution of transmission mode.
-We focus on the evolution of transmission as a trait in its own right, and only tangentially consider how different transmission modes once established have evolutionary consequences for disease expression and virulence as these have been the subject of other reviews [3-9].
+We focus on the evolution of transmission as a trait in its own right, and only tangentially consider how different transmission modes once established have evolutionary consequences for disease expression and virulence as these have been the subject of other reviews [4,5,7-11].